abrilzacarias/cv-analyzer-ai/README.md

 # CV Analyzer AI

 CV Analyzer AI is a powerful web application designed to help job seekers optimize their resumes.
-By leveraging the power of Large Language Models (LLMs), this tool provides intelligent analysis, personalized suggestions, and instant translation, making it an essential asset for anyone looking to enhance their career opportunities.
+Powered by Large Language Models (LLMs), it analyzes your CV against a job description, suggests improvements, translates content, and lets you generate a polished PDF — all in one place.

 ## ✨ Key Features